koajs/koa/docs/api/context.md

 ### ctx.throw(msg, [status])

-  Helper method to throw an error with a `.status` property that will allow Koa to respond appropriately.
+  Helper method to throw an error with a `.status` property defaulting to `500` that will allow Koa to respond appropriately.
   The following combinations are allowed:

 ```js
 this.throw(403)